-It represents glucose and glutamine, which are energy sources for viruses,30 could affect immunity function, and conversely, weakens the immune system and causes macrovascular problems.31 Individuals with diabetes might have high glucose levels, which could create an environment conducive to excess.32 Moreover, SARS CoV-1 infection could cause hyperglycemia even in people without previously existing diabetes.33 It could worsen diabetes, if not controlled properly, could increase the risk of COVID-19 complications and even death.32
+It represents glucose and glutamine, which are energy sources for viruses,30 could affect immunity function, and conversely, weakens the immune system and causes macrovascular problems.31 Individuals with diabetes might have high glucose levels, which could create an environment conducive to excess.32 Moreover, SARS CoV-2 infection could cause hyperglycemia even in people without previously existing diabetes.33 It could worsen diabetes, if not controlled properly, could increase the risk of COVID-19 complications and even death.32 hypothesized that homocysteine is an amino acid that plays a critical role in coagulation.
+Currently, several genes, such as SNPs in ABO and MTHFR, which contributed to the development of those disorders, regulate different levels of homocysteine.34

 According to the findings of the present study, patients with COVID-19 were at a higher risk of developing thrombosis and coagulopathy.
+It is